Skip to navigation Skip to content

 Child Support care transactions that require manual checking (CXCRLD activities)

-Table 4: this table describes how Child Support Unit (CSJ) staff investigate and complete care transactions from Child Support left started due to an arrears or overpayment amount exceeding $10,000.
+Table 4: this table describes how Child Support Unit (CSU) staff investigate and complete care transactions from Child Support left started due to an arrears or overpayment amount exceeding $10,000.
 These activities must be investigated to determine if the care update is correct before finalising.
-This process is for CSJ staff only.
-Look up local Processing Service details for: Child Support Unit.
+This process is for CSU staff only.

 Step